-Drovenicites, Nil Evelusions, Nil

-Board Developed Course 2 Α

 ABORIGINAL STUDIES Unit Value ATAR Category

+Board Developed Course 2 А

+Prerequisites: Nil Exclusions: Nil

+Cost: Nil

-Aboriginal Studies develops students' knowledge and understanding about the historical and contemporary experiences of Aboriginal peoples, whilst acknowledging the contribution of Aboriginal cultures and communities to Australian society.
-The course covers a broad range of contemporary social and political issues and involves a comparative study of an international indigenous community.
-The core concept throughout the course is for students to develop their understanding of Aboriginal Heritage and Identity.
-Students complete a Major Project incorporating community consultation and local perspective.
-Through this course Aboriginal students are provided with an opportunity for cultural affirmation and positive educational experiences while non-Aboriginal students are able to 'learn together' with Aboriginal peoples and communities.
-All students take an active role in the process of reconciliation, an integral part of Australia's society today.
+Course Description: Aboriginal Studies develops students' knowledge contemporary experiences of Aboriginal peoples, Aboriginal cultures and communities to Australian contemporary social and political issues and invol indigenous community.
+The core concept through understanding of Aboriginal Heritage and Identity community consultation and local perspective.
+The with an opportunity for cultural affirmation and p Aboriginal students are able to 'learn together' w students take an active role in the process of reco today. whilst acknowledging the co or society.
+The course covers ves a comparative study of a nout the course is for studen of the course is for studen of the course and the rough this course Aboriginal ositive educational experien ith Aboriginal peoples and co ontribution o a broad rang in internation ts to develop r Project inco l students are ices while no ommunities. f ge of nal o their orporating e provided n- All

-The course allows for flexible delivery and structure to enhance students by developing their analytical skills and the ability to pursue independent inquiry and project development in a medium of their choice.
-This further pursues student's ability to foster their own autonomy and direct elements of their own learning.
+The course allows for flexible delivery and structur analytical skills and the ability to pursue independ of their choice.
+This further pursues student's abi elements of their own learning. lent inquiry and project deve elopment in a a medium

 Topics covered may include:

-Aboriginality and the Land Year 12 Course:

-Heritage and Identity Social Justice and Human Rights Issues

-International Indigenous Community Comparative Study Research and Inquiry Methods: Local Case Study Major Project
+Year 11 Course: Aboriginality and the Land Heritage and Identity International Indigenous Community Research and Inquiry Methods: Local Case Study Particular Course Requirements: NIL Year 12 Course: Social Justice and Human Comparative Study Major Project Rights Issues

-HSC - 3 hour examination
+External Assessment: HSC - 3 hour examination